Order Diptera, family Mycetophilidae, Sciara spp.

 Larvae eat fungal matter and decaying organic matter.
 They will also do some damage to plant roots and stems.

 Can damage plant roots but are more of an irritation than anything.

 Control: Bacillus thuringiensis 'Israelensis,' Predatory mites (Hypoaspis miles), Beauveria bassiana and parasitic nematodes (Steinernema feltiae).
 Water potted plants and courtyards less often.
 Neem or citrus oil products.
 A drench of citrus, compost tea, and molasses works as well as anything.

-Drench into the soil with a neem product such as Azasol and allow soil to dry out between waterings.
-Bti products work also but not as well as the neem drench.
+Drench into the soil with a neem or essential oils product such as PureGro and allow soil to dry out between waterings.

 Mulching potted plants, just as you would outdoor beds, helps with pest control.
-Add lava sand and earthworm castings and cover these materials with aged pecan shells or cedar flakes.
+Add lava sand and earthworm castings and cover these materials with mulch.
 Adding a tablespoon of natural apple cider vinegar to each gallon of irrigation water will also help keep plants healthy and control pests like fungus gnats.